henryhu1/URA-Backend/README.md

 Email huhenry50@gmail.com for any questions.

-To interact with the server, make sure the [frontend](https://github.com/henryhu1/URA-Frontend) is running as well.
+To interact with the server, make sure the [frontend][frontend-url] is running as well.

 <details open>
 <summary>Table of Contents</summary>